philipedin/ghost-typer/README.md

 # Ghost Typer
-A React-library for simulating human text input
+A React component for simulating human text input